EarlWaud/ubuntu-dev-box/README.md

 ```

 # TODO
+fix/update the volume mounts

-fix the hard coding of the path
+fix the hard coding of the path for rmv, ruby, and rails

-fix ruby

-add helm

 add test scripts for testing stuff like Artifactory pull and push for each type of Artifact

+install yarm for NPM work